dsuryd/dotNetify/DevApp.ViewModels/Docs/AWSIntegration.md

 [**dotnetify-cloudformation-template.yaml**](https://github.com/dsuryd/dotNetify/blob/master/dotnetify-cloudformation-template.yaml)

-The template defines an ApiGatewayV2 API of WebSocket protocol type, the routes and integration contracts with a dotNetify server.
+The template defines an ApiGatewayV2 API of WebSocket protocol type, the routes and integration contracts with dotNetify HTTP endpoints.
 Copy and edit the template to replace `<your-domain-url>` with the domain name of your deployed dotNetify app server.

 After the API has been created, go to the API Gateway service and deploy it.
 Notice the two URLs that are provided on the Deployment Stage page: _the WebSocket URL_ and the _Connection URL_.
 Use the [wscat](https://github.com/websockets/wscat) tool to verify the _WebSocket URL_ is accepting connections.

-The last thing to do on the AWS Console is creating an IAM user with enough permission for the dotNetify server to call the _Connection URL_ so it can push data to clients.
+Finally, create an IAM user with sufficient permission for the dotNetify server to call the _Connection URL_ so it can push data to clients.
 You can use an AWS policy `AmazonAPIGatewayInvokeFullAccess` for this.
-Once it's created, generate an access key for the next step.
+Once it's created, generate an access key for our next step.

 #### DotNetify Server Setup